Synthetic setae: Nano tape

 "Nano tape" (also called "gecko tape") is often sold commercially as double-sided adhesive tape.
 It can be used to hang lightweight items such as pictures and decorative items on smooth walls without punching holes in the wall.
 The carbon nanotube arrays leave no residue after removal and can stay sticky in extreme temperatures.

 Robotics

 No machine yet exists that can maneuver in the "scansorial" regime – that is, perform nimbly in general vertical terrain environments without loss of competence in level ground operation.
-Two major research challenges face the development scansorial robotics: First, they seek to understand, characterize and implement the dynamics of climbing (wall reaction forces, limb trajectories, surface interactions, etc.); and second, they must design, fabricate and deploy adhesive patch technologies that yield appropriate adhesion and friction properties to facilitate necessary surface interactions.
+Two major research challenges face the development of scansorial robotics: First, they seek to understand, characterize and implement the dynamics of climbing (wall reaction forces, limb trajectories, surface interactions, etc.); and second, they must design, fabricate and deploy adhesive patch technologies that yield appropriate adhesion and friction properties to facilitate necessary surface interactions.

 As progress continues in legged robotics, research has begun to focus on developing robust climbers.
 Various robots have been developed that climb flat vertical surfaces using suction, magnets, and arrays of small spines, to attach their feet to the surface.